 Some big help you are.

 I should have flown with someone else or gone by car

-’Cause United breaks guitars!
+’Cause United breaks guitars.

-United is not among them.
-In June, a 10-year-old girl traveling alone from San Francisco to a summer camp in Traverse City, Mich., landed at O’Hare Airport in Chicago to discover that the escort her parents had requested was nowhere to be found.
-The girl said she tried to explain her predicament to United employees, but they were too busy to steer her to her connecting flight.
-Hours later, after the plane had landed in Michigan, the camp’s counselors informed her parents that she was missing.
+United is not among the firms that have claimed their businesses on the site—and the company’s late responses didn’t stop with Carroll.
+In June 2012, a 10-year-old girl traveling alone from San Francisco to a summer camp in Traverse City, Michigan, landed at O’Hare Airport in Chicago to discover that the escort her parents had requested was nowhere to be found.
+The girl said she tried to explain her predicament to United employees and asked for a phone to call her parents, but she kept being told to wait.
+Hours later, after the plane had landed in Michigan, the camp counselor informed her parents that she was missing.